japaf/foamgen/README.md

 pip install .
 ```

+Structured meshing is currently broken.
+Use only unstructured meshing workflow.

 ## Inputs

 The code is controlled by the `input.json` file, which must be located in the